sladeutley/ecommerce-market-research-reports/process-notes.md

 sanity help - to explore the CLI manual

 7) create our first schema, the product schema.
 I believe this the object for the data we will be storing in sanity.io and will allow us to be able to change data within sanity
+8) create the rest of your schemas (did this in last commit)
+9) create schema.js file (still in schemas folder) that links us up to our sanity desk (npm run dev while cd'd in sanity folder in terminal).
+COULDN'T get it working though, seems like everything is linked to index.js, so formatted it to work in index.js instead of schema.js.
+I think it works but may have messed up - look into if this is currently how you structure this.
+So not sure if schema.js does anything

 What Files We'll Need for Sanity